kavia-common/recipe-app-217252-217372/FrontendWebApplication/README.md

 - JWT is stored in memory and persisted to localStorage as `auth_token`.
 - Authorization is attached automatically via `Authorization: Bearer <token>`.
 - If the backend is unavailable, the app handles errors gracefully and shows health status in the header.
+- In mock mode, requests are served from in-app mocks and no network is used.